Compiled by Tina

 Nancy of Apple Tree Hill.
 Illus.
 Lucia Patton.
 Chicago: Albert Whitman, 1942.
 257 pp. Includes apple pies and music "Sing a little hoe down Jordon" on end papers.

 New Boy in School.
 Illus.
 Joan Balfour Payne.
 New York: Hastings House, 1963.
-56 pp. Lennie Lane adjusts to his family's move from Newton, Louisiana to Nashville, Tennessee, where he attends an integrated school.
+56 pp. Digital copy available at HathiTrust Digital Library.
+Lennie Lane adjusts to his family's move from Newton, Louisiana to Nashville, Tennessee, where he attends an integrated school.
+He makes friends by sharing a folk song for a talent show.
 Although not set in the mountains, the story was inspired by Justus' own experiences and observations of discrimination.
-George Brosi recalls that Justus called this one her favorite book (conversation with Brosi June 15, 2006).
+The book is dedicated to Scott Bates's children; see notes below about Robin Bates's blog post "My Memories of a Mountain Writer."
+George Brosi recalls that Justus called this one of her favorite books (conversation with Brosi June 15, 2006).
 See details (including lyrics of a folk song used in the story, "I Wish I was an Apple") in "A Greater Fairness: May Justus as Popular Educator," by George Loveland.
 A New Home for Billy is also about integration.
 This story, with two illustrations, is reprinted in Crosscurrents of Children's Literature: An Anthology of Texts and Criticism (ed.
 J. D. Stahl, Tina L. Hanlon and Elizabeth Lennox Keyser.
-New York: Oxford UP), 2006.
+New York: Oxford UP, 2006).
+For two illustrations, and discussion of both these books about racial integration, see also AppLit's essay on May Justus and Richard Chase.

 The Other Side of the Mountain.
 Illus.
 Mabel Pugh.
 Garden City, NY: Doubleday, Doran, 1931.
 Rpt.
 1935.
 149 pp. Also Chicago: E. M. Hale, 1930, 1931.
 Rpt.
 Illus.
 Berkeley Williams.
 New York: Hastings, 1957.
 Click on thumbnail for larger illustration by Williams of Glory with morning glory vines, cleaning room for Miss Penny's visit. .
 This novel focuses on Glory and the first year she gets to go to the one-room school, which is a three-mile walk down the mountain.
 She lives in a cabin with her widowed mother, her grumpy but good-hearted grandfather, and her older brother Matt, who teases sometimes but usually shares everything.
 Many details of their frugal farm life are described, such as making baskets to sell, borrowing necessities from the neighbors because stores are so far away, attending a party when neighbors are finishing off a big batch of molasses, and sharing traditional ballads and rhymes.
 Matt is the only one in the household who can read until Glory eagerly begins learning at school.
 Learning to play and share with friends and adjusting to the discipline of the strict schoolmaster are as important as the book learning Glory acquires at school.
 Acts of generosity are illustrated several times, especially Glory's sacrifice when she lets her friend Dovie wear her new shoes and recite the verses that Glory's mother had taught her, for a special recitation day at school.
 Glory and Matt fend for themselves overnight when a flash flood in their creek keeps the adults away from home and destroys their potato crop.
 Their financial hardships are relieved when Miss Penny, the former schoolteacher who had named Glory after the morning glory, comes from Memphis to stay in their little loft room for a time, sharing her books and other riches as well as paying for her board.
 Glory gives up her chance to visit Miss Penny in Memphis, keeping the money that would have paid for her Christmas trip to buy a horse for her aging grandfather, but later Glory is invited to the city and looks forward to finally seeing the other side of the mountain.

 Peddler's Pack.
 New York: Holt, 1957.
 95 pp. Poems and prose.
-See later edition The Complete Peddler's Pack.
+See later, longer edition The Complete Peddler's Pack.

 Peter Pocket: A Little Boy of